 Earlier, I mentioned how scroll speed could vary based on the background-position change rate.
 This example is the perfect comparison to see how this works in action.

 Note that you’ll need to use the scrollbar to see the effects of this example.
 I tried with the mouse wheel and couldn’t see any difference, but you’ll notice speed changes across the columns when you move the scrollbar.

 None of these speeds are wrong or inaccurate depictions of parallax design.
 They’re just different methods for creating movement on the page, and this little example is a great way to visualize many options.

 8. Starry Parallax Background by Saransh Sinha

 While this effect does not relate to scrolling, it directly relates to parallax design.
-It uses pure CSS to create a parallax star animation in the background of the page.
+It uses pure CSS to create a parallax star animation in the page’s background.
 You can add text and even a content area over the page, but the stars immediately create depth at first glance.

-The animation run through CSS, but this snippet uses Sass and Compass, so they would be useful to understand before making edits.
+The animation runs through CSS, but this snippet uses Sass and Compass, so it would be helpful to understand before making edits.

 9. Canvas Parallax Skyline by Jack Rugile

 Sometimes, parallax designs also target mouse movement along with scrolling features.
 This canvas design creates an endless skyline effect that reacts to mouse movement on the page.
 As you reposition your mouse, the viewing angle alters.
 But the animation stays the same, and you can see this skyline moving with a clear visual hierarchy.